nftstorage/nft.storage/packages/website/README.md

 # Website

-Frontend build for the nft.storage website.
+Frontend build for the NFT.Storage website.

 ## Usage